 Construction has begun on the Olive and Lindbergh interchange reconfiguration project to turn the existing cloverleaf interchange into a folded diamond interchange, which will move commuter traffic more efficiently and offer full connectivity for cars, bikes, and pedestrians.
-The two cloverleaf ramps on the south side of Olive are scheduled to be closed beginning in June through the fall and scheduled to be completed by the end of the year.
-This project is funded by $4 million of federal transportation funding to design and construct the new interchange, a $1 million match from St. Louis County Transportation and $300,000 of funding from the City of Creve Coeur.
+The two cloverleaf ramps on the south side of Olive are scheduled to be closed for construction and will re-open Spring, 2022.
+This project is funded by $4 million of federal transportation funding to design and construct the new interchange, a $1 million match from St. Louis County Transportation and $250,000 of funding from the City of Creve Coeur.

 The Olive and Lindbergh interchange reconfiguration is one of the significant transformative projects planned to implement the bold vision of the 39 North Innovation District, a 600-acre global hub for plant and life sciences located in Creve Coeur.

 The main vehicular interchange moving over 62,000 cars a day throughout the St. Louis Region is at the intersection of Olive and Lindbergh Boulevards.
 This cloverleaf interchange does not accommodate all traffic movements.
 Traffic movements from westbound Olive to northbound Lindbergh and from southbound Lindbergh to westbound Olive must use the old Olive Street Road connections and make their turns well in advance of the interchange location.